 History of Religions (M.Phil)

-The Master´s programme aims at providing education for positions within research and education, as well as within Norwegian and international institutions and organizations where knowledge of Religion and History: Encounter and Conflict is required.
-The Master´s degree qualifies for further studies at the doctoral level.
+The Master's program aims at providing education for positions within research and education, as well as within Norwegian and international institutions and organizations where knowledge of Religion and History: Encounter and Conflict is required.
+The Master's degree qualifies for further studies at the doctoral level.

-The Master Programme Religion and History: Encounter and Conflict consists of 120 ECTS, including a thesis worth 30 ECTS.
-The study programme is built on different courses and the independent work on the Master´s thesis.
+The Master Program Religion and History: Encounter and Conflict consists of 120 ECTS, including a thesis worth 30 ECTS.
+The study program is built on different courses and the independent work on the Master's thesis.
 Each course consists of 10 ECTS.
-For each course, learning outcomes and competencies are formulated emphasising the students´ insights into central academic questions.
+For each course, learning outcomes and competencies are formulated emphasizing the students' insights into central academic questions.
 The competence aims are formulated independently for each subject.
-The learning outcomes are formulated on three levels; basic ability, ability and good ability.
-The work to fulfil these learning outcomes will contribute to reaching the competence aims, and is the basis for evaluation.
+The learning outcomes are formulated on three levels; basic ability, ability, and good ability.
+The work to fulfill these learning outcomes will contribute to reaching the competence aims, and is the basis for evaluation.
 (Cf. Organisering, arbeidsformer og vurdering under, og emnebeskrivelsene samt vedlegget med Nivåspesifikke vurderingskriterier på 500-/600-nivå).
-The objectives of the study will be fulfilled through courses at the Master´s level, 90 ECTS, including a compulsory course in historical methods (10 ECTS).
+The objectives of the study will be fulfilled through courses at the Master's level, 90 ECTS, including a compulsory course in historical methods (10 ECTS).
 The students will write a thesis worth 30 ECTS.

-Each student may profile her or his study programme by choosing electives and the topic of the thesis.
-The programme allows for relevant electives at the same level from other universities or colleges in Norway or abroad.
+Each student may profile her or his study program by choosing electives and the topic of the thesis.
+The program allows for relevant electives at the same level from other universities or colleges in Norway or abroad.
 The program includes the possibility of taking part in a study trip and/or spending a semester abroad.